DancingGrumpyCat/Intervals/README.md

 Python module supporting math intervals.
 Functions as an abstraction and superset of the range function.

+Many methods and examples herein are taken from [https://en.wikipedia.org/wiki/Interval_arithmetic].

 ## Basic usage example
 ```python